Connect with us

 Two days later, Sept.
 17, was designated National Voter Registration Day.

 Somehow in the midst of all this interest in democracy and voting, we missed the most important of all the holidays, Constitution Day, which also occurred on Sept.
-17, the day 39 delegates to the Convention to Amend the Articles of Confederation held in Philadelphia completed and signed the Constitution of the United States, creating a strong central government with checks and balances designed to keep any one of the three branches—Executive, Legislative and Judicial—from wielding too much power.
+17. It marks the day that 39 delegates to the Convention to Amend the Articles of Confederation held in Philadelphia completed and signed the Constitution of the United States, creating a strong central government with checks and balances designed to keep any one of the three branches—Executive, Legislative and Judicial—from wielding too much power.

 When asked what kind of government they had created, Benjamin Franklin, the oldest member, is alleged to have replied “a Republic, if we can keep it.”